truthfindersky/laravel_livewire_bootstrap/README.md

 ## About Project

-This project is built using Laravel 12, Livewire, and Bootstrap 5 Admin template (sass) to create a dynamic and interactive web application.
+This project was built using Laravel 12, Livewire, and Bootstrap 5 Admin template (sass) to create a dynamic and interactive web application.

 ### Scaffolding